2026 06 03 Thumbnail

 Buy the tier your budget fits and ignore the occasion framing — the bourbon doesn’t know what Sunday it is.

 Today’s AWIB Bar Talk has 2 more debates with full source citations, fact-checked positions, and editorial assessment.
-Read the full debates on Patreon →
+Read the full debates in The Brief →

 Elijah Craig Barrel Proof B926 (Heaven Hill)